wp-plugins/simple-page-ordering/readme.txt

 Contributors: jakemgold, thinkoomph
 Donate link: http://www.get10up.com/plugins/simple-page-ordering-wordpress/
-Tags: order, re-order, ordering, pages, page, manage, menu_order, hierarchical, ajax, drag-and-drop, admin Requires at least: 3.0.1
+Tags: order, re-order, ordering, pages, page, manage, menu_order, hierarchical, ajax, drag-and-drop, admin Requires at least: 3.1
-Tested up to: 3.1
+Tested up to: 3.2
-Stable tag: 0.9.6
+Stable tag: 1.0

 Order your pages and other hierarchical post types with simple drag and drop.
 Also adds a drop down to change items per page.

 == Description ==

-Order your pages (and any hierarchical custom post types) with simple drag and drop on the page (or custom type) management / list screen.
+Order your pages, hierarchical custom post types, or custom post types with "page-attributes" with simple drag and drop on the usual page list screen.

-The following video is from an earlier build (0.7) that has been refined.
+The following video is from an early build (0.7) that has been significantly refined, but still demonstrates the concept.

 [youtube http://www.youtube.com/watch?v=wWEVW78VF30]

 Simply drag and drop the page into your desired position!
 It's that simple.
-No new admin menus pages, no dedicated clunky user interfaces.
-Just drag and drop on the page list screen.
+No new admin menus pages, no clunky user interfaces that feel bolted onto WordPress.
+Just drag and drop on the page or post-type list screen.

-To facilitate the menu order management on sites with many pages, the plug-in also adds a new drop down filter allowing you to customize the paging (pages per page) on the page admin screen.
+To facilitate menu order management on sites with many pages, the plug-in also adds a new drop down filter allowing you to customize the paging (pages per page) on the page admin screen.
 Your last choice will even be saved whenever you return (on a user to user basis and post type by post type basis)!

 The plug-in is "capabilities smart" - only users with the ability to edit others' pages (i.e. editors and administrators) will be able to reorder pages.

 Integrated help is included!
 Just click the "help" tab toward the top right of the screen; the help is below the standard help for the screen.

-Note that this plug-in only allows drag and drop resort within the same branch in the page tree / hierarchy for a given page.
-You can instantly change the hierarchy by using the Quick Edit feature built into WordPress and changing the "Parent" option.
-This may be addressed in the future, but the intention is to avoid confusion about "where" you're trying to put the page.
-For example, if you move a page after another page's last child, are you trying to make it a child of the other page, or position it after the other page?
+Note that this plug-in only allows drag and drop resort within the same "branch" in the page tree / hierarchy.
+You can still instantly change the hierarchy by using the Quick Edit feature built into WordPress and changing the "Parent".
+The intention is to avoid confusion about "where" the user is trying to put the page.
+For example, when moving a page after another page's last child, are you trying to make it a child of the other page, or position it after the other page?
 Ideas are welcome.

-This plug-in is being released as a "beta" in the Google sense.
-There are no known issues, but it requires much more comprehensive testing with custom post types and environments with large number of pages before we can label it "1.0".
 You must have JavaScript enabled for this plug-in to work.
 Please note that the plug-in is currently only minimally compatible with Internet Explorer 7 and earlier, due to limitations within those browsers.

 == Installation ==